 The GEBCO world map shows the bathymetry of the world's ocean floor in the form of a shaded relief colour map.
-This is the second release of the map and is based on the GEBCO_08 Grid.
+This is the third release of the map and now includes the names of features on the seafloor.

 Creation of the map

 Work on the creation of the GEBCO world map began as a laboratory workshop project of the Nippon Foundation/GEBCO Training Project at the Center for Coastal and Ocean Mapping of the University of New Hampshire, USA.

 The map is based upon bathymetry data from the GEBCO_08 Grid, version 20100927, a global bathymetric grid with 30 arc-second spacing.
 The grid is largely based upon a database of ship-track soundings with interpolation between soundings guided by satellite-derived gravity data.
 Where they improve on the existing grid, data sets developed by other methods have been included.